FAQs: Virtual Physiotherapy appointments

 Is there anything I need in preparation for my appointment?

 An up-to-date list of any medications you take will be helpful for the Physiotherapist.
-If you have any details of any past or ongoing health conditions, investigations or treatments please also keep these to hand.
+If you have details of any past or ongoing health conditions, investigations, or treatments, please also keep these to hand.

-You may find it useful to jot down any questions you have about the problem you are experiencing as well as considering the main impact/s of your problem on your day-to-day life.
+You may find it useful to jot down any questions you have about your problem and consider its main impact on your day-to-day life.

-Your Physiotherapist is likely to ask you to conduct some tests and movements during your session.
-With this in mind, it is worth considering wearing something suitable and ensure you have a quiet space in which you have room to move freely.
+Your Physiotherapist will likely ask you to conduct some tests and movements during your session.
+With this in mind, it is worth considering wearing something suitable and ensuring you have a quiet space with room to move freely.

 How do I change/cancel my appointment?

-This can be done via the app or contacting our customer support team.
+This can be done via the app or by contacting our customer support team.

 What is the cancellation policy?